GuanmingQiao/certified-kubernetes-administrator-course/docs/02-Core-Concepts/01-Core-Concepts-Section-Introduction.md

 `kubectl replace --force -f nginx-deployment.yaml`

-- Or use declarative command (leave k8s to figure out what to do) -- will replace if exists
+- In general, can use declarative command (leave k8s to figure out what to do).
+K8s will replace if exists

 `kubectl apply -f nginx-deployment.yaml`